 The Raspberry Pi Zero W can be a bit tricky to set up with its unique power and cable requirements.
-That’s where this kit comes in.
-The SparkFun Raspberry Pi Zero W Basic Kit provides you with everything you need to get started with the newest Pi, all without breaking the bank.
+That's where this kit comes in.
+The SparkFun Raspberry Pi Zero W Basic Kit provides you with everything you need to get started with this miniaturized Pi, all without breaking the bank.

 Inside each kit you will find a Raspberry Pi Zero W with a fully programmed NOOBS card, Mini HDMI and USB OTG cables, and a high-quality wall adapter.
 This kit provides everything you need to get started with the Pi Zero W.